Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 The Metrics CLI tool has the following wrappers that used for the firebase deployment:

-- `FirebaseCliWrapper` used to work with firebase CLI
+- `FirebaseCliWrapper` used to work with firebase CLI;
-- `FlutterCliWrapper` used to work with flutter CLI
+- `FlutterCliWrapper` used to work with flutter CLI;
-- `GCloudCliWrapper` used to work with gcloud CLI
+- `GCloudCliWrapper` used to work with gcloud CLI;
-- `GitCliWrapper` used to work with git CLI
+- `GitCliWrapper` used to work with git CLI;
-- `NpmCliWrapper` used to work with npm CLI
+- `NpmCliWrapper` used to work with npm CLI.

 ### MetricsCommandRunner